Walmart and Amazon emerge as fashion’s duopoly - Digiday

 Shopbop’s landing page

 “I expect [brands like Modcloth] to continue to serve their target customer well, and uniquely — that’s their strength and the point of those acquisitions,” said Nussenbaum.
-“It’s easy to think Jet.com doesn’t have a well-defined strategy because the brands are so different: Modcloth and Moosejaw have almost no overlap in their customer base, but that’s the point!” she added. “[They’re going to] continue to radically diversify their product offerings to attract more customers.”
+“It’s easy to think Jet.com doesn’t have a well-defined strategy because the brands are so different: Modcloth and Moosejaw have almost no overlap in their customer base, but that’s the point!” he added. “[They’re going to] continue to radically diversify their product offerings to attract more customers.”

 As a result, Walmart may end up being the only clothing retailer able to compete with Amazon, which is expected to triple its share of the U.S. apparel market in the next three years, according to Bloomberg.
 And if department stores continue to struggle as they have, fashion’s more elite brands could have no other choice but to hop on board these wide-reaching sites to make up for net losses.